jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Software is like poetry.
 Most of it probably should not have been written._ — Anonymous

+_Code is like humor.
+When you have to explain it, it’s bad._ — Cory House

+_Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand._ ― Martin Fowler

 _Programming is the art of telling another human being what one wants the computer to do._ ― Donald Knuth

 _Programs are meant to be read by humans and only incidentally for computers to execute._ ― Donald Knuth